OpenDSA/OpenDSA-LTI/README.md

   }
   ...
   ```
-  - Second point Passenger to the version of Ruby that we're using.
+  - Second, point Passenger to the version of Ruby that we're using.
 Find the following lines in the configuration file
   ```
   ##
   # Phusion Passenger